elibroftw/blog.elijahlopez.ca/content/posts/finance-knowledge-database.md

 title: "Finance Knowledge Database"
 date: 2023-09-08T14:15:12-04:00
 draft: false
+tags: [
+    "finance",
+]
 ---

 For my last co-op, I got to intern at Fiera Capital on their Private Debt team which manages $5B+ of investors.
 Within the first week, there are a lot of terms related not just to lending but even M&A that I had trouble figuring out the meaning.
 I'm writing this article to make it easier to learn and understand finance.

 ### Revolver or Revolving (Loan, Debt, Credit)

 This means that there's a max limit on how much the borrower can borrow and it can be repaid to free up the amount available to borrow.
 A credit card is an example of this.

 ### Accordion Loan